aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/project-file-operations/save-data-to-excel/_index.md

 Aspose.Tasks for Java is a powerful library that allows developers to work with Microsoft Project files programmatically.
 In this tutorial, we will guide you through the process of saving data from a Project file to an Excel file step by step.
 ## Prerequisites
 Before we begin, make sure you have the following prerequisites:
 1. Java Development Kit (JDK): Ensure that you have Java installed on your system.
-You can download and install the latest version of JDK from the official Oracle website.
+You can download and install the latest version of JDK from the Oracle website.
 2. Aspose.Tasks for Java Library: Download the Aspose.Tasks for Java library from the [download link](https://releases.aspose.com/tasks/java/) and include it in your Java project.

 ## Import Packages